Before I Fall (film): Plot

 In another loop, at the party, Sam and Kent remember their earlier friendship, with Kent recalling how she had heroically defended him from a bully after his father died and that he had resolved to one day be her hero.
 Afterwards, they share a kiss.

-She hears the fight between Lindsay and Juliet from the hall and chases after her through the woods.
-Sam tries to apologize and learns from Juliet that Lindsay's misery from her parents' fighting and divorce caused her to start wetting her bed.
+Sam hears the fight between Lindsay and Juliet from the hall and chases after the latter through the woods.
+Sam tries to apologize and learns from Juliet that Lindsay's misery from her parents' fighting before they divorced caused her to start wetting her bed.
 When the two were on a camping trip and Lindsay wet her sleeping bag, she blamed Juliet and had been bullying her ever since.
 Juliet commits suicide by running in front of Lindsay's car, horrifying Sam, and making her realize that it was Juliet who was hit by the car on the original day.

 Sam wakes up again with a sense of calm and understanding, knowing what she must do to end the loop.
 She resolves to be kind and considerate as she goes about her day.
 She sends roses to both Juliet and Kent, breaks up with Rob and tells her friends why she loves them.

 At the party, she kisses Kent and tells him she loves him.
-She again intervenes to save Juliet, but when Juliet attempts to run into traffic, Sam pushes her out of the way at the last second and is killed by a truck.
+She again intervenes to save Juliet, but when she attempts to run into traffic, Sam pushes her out of the way at the last second and is killed by a truck.
 As she dies, Sam remembers all the good times she has had.
-Sam's spirit sees Juliet standing over her body saying that Sam saved her; Sam states, "No. You saved me."
+Her ghost sees Juliet standing over her body saying that Sam saved her, but Sam states: "No. You saved me."